TEACHING

 Indian education is the topic of my third book, a collection of documents relating to the debate among British administrators whether to support classical Indian education or one based on western knowledge and the English language.
 This volume brings together thirty documents, including some never before published.
 One of these is a draft memo by J. S. Mill criticizing T. B. Macaulay’s argument for restricting government funding to English-language education only.
 My co-editor—Martin Moir—and I challenge the idea that educational policy was solely an invention of colonial administrators by uncovering the significant contributions of Indians to this famous debate.

-My most recent project was Rammohun Roys’s visit to England in the early 1830s.
+My fourth book project was Rammohun Roy’s visit to England in the early 1830s.
 Famous to South Asians as a social and religious reformer, and early nationalist, Rammohun was also a celebrity in Britain and the American republic by the 1820s.
 My book examines the reasons for his fame, using these to trace key developments in religion, political reform, and early feminism among contemporary Britons.
 Rammohun’s celebrity, I argue, is a mirror in which the making of modern Britain is reflected.
-My book also explores how Rammohun sought to provincialize England by criticizing its slow progress towards rational religion and by praising republican nations such as
+My book also explores how Rammohun sought to provincialize England by criticizing its slow progress towards rational religion and by praising republican nations such as the United States.

 SELECTED PUBLICATIONS